Ivan Stewart

-Ivan "Ironman" Stewart (born June 4, 1945) is an American professional off road racing driver.
+Ivan "Ironman" Stewart (born June 4, 1945) is an American former professional off road racing driver.
+Stewart started racing professionally in 1973, aged 27.
+He was one of the most successful off-road racing drivers with 84 wins and 15 championship titles.
+Stewart retired from racing in 1999 and co-founded the ProTruck Racing Organization.
+In 2008, Toyota released a limited "Ivan Stewart Ironman" edition of its Toyota Tundra pickup truck.

 Racing career

 In 1973, Stewart was scheduled to co-drive (navigate) in the Ensenada 300 in a Class 1-2 dune buggy.
-His driver broke his leg, so Stewart drove the car, and won the race.
-After some additional conquests, he joined the Toyota factory team in 1983 for Cal Wells at Precision Preparation Inc. He won a total of 82 races.
-He has won a record 17 races in Mickey Thompson Entertainment Group's (MTEG) stadium series, a record 17 Baja 500's, three Baja 1000's, and SCORE International events.
+His driver broke his leg, so Stewart drove the car himself, and won the race.

+After some additional wins, Stewart joined the Toyota factory team in 1983 for Cal Wells at Precision Preparation Inc. He won a total of 82 races, with a record 17 wins in Mickey Thompson Entertainment Group's (MTEG) stadium series, a record 17 Baja 500's, three Baja 1000's, and SCORE International events.
 He has won ten point championships, including four SCORE World championships and three MTEG championships.
-He is the only person so far to win overall including motorcycles while driving a four-wheel vehicle solo in the Baja 1000.
+He is the only person so far to win overall, including motorcycles, while driving a four-wheel vehicle solo in the Baja 1000.

-Stewart retired from racing in 2000.
+Stewart retired from racing in 1999.
 He continued to be instrumental in off road racing, becoming a founder in the ProTruck Racing Organization.
 Since then Toyota introduced the Toyota Tundra pickup truck and soon afterwards produced a very limited number of trucks as the Ivan Stewart Ironman edition.
 These trucks featured a special Ivan Stewart signature package with Toyota Racing Development (TRD) wheels, grille, interior, and supercharger.

+Other events

-He also became known in the video game circuit, lending his name and his style of stadium racing to a series of games entitled Super Off Road.
+He also became known in the video game circuit, lending his name and his style of stadium racing to a 1989 game entitled Ivan 'Ironman' Stewart's Super Off Road.
 He wrote a book, Ivan "Ironman" Stewart's Ultimate Off-Road Adventure Guide (Motorbooks, 2007).
 He also appeared in the Live Action Video for Kids/Real Wheels video, "There Goes a Race Car."